symbolworks/sysh/README.md

 tasks/new-task>
 ```

-We write: `done`.
+We enter `done`.
 We're back to the tasks menu:

 ```
 Tasks.
 Choose a command: